Investigating the role of nuclear parameters in Neutron Star oscillations: a model comparison: Introduction

 There also exist various parametric EoS models which model the EoS using functional forms without depending on the underlying nuclear physics, such as piecewise polytropes \cite{Annala_2018,Hebeler2013,Read2009,Gamba2019}, spectral representation~\cite{Fasano2019,Lindblom2018} or the speed-of-sound parametrization~\cite{Tews_2018,Greif2019,Landry2020}.
 These have been widely applied in numerical relativity simulations as well as for parameter estimation from gravitational waveforms.
-The nuclear metamodelling technique~\cite{JM1,JM2} employs an expansion of the energy in terms of the nuclear empirical observables, and is by definition model-independent, but this parametrization is only valid close to the saturation density.
+The nuclear metamodelling technique~\cite{JM1,JM2} employs an expansion of the energy in terms of the nuclear empirical observables, and is by definition model-agnostic, but this parametrization is only valid close to the saturation density.
 Recently, non-parametric inference schemes have also been constructed~\cite{Landry2019,Legred2021}, using Gaussian processes trained on nuclear EoSs and extended to include $\chi$EFT calculations~\cite{Essick2020}.
 The above schemes satisfy general physical constraints such as causality, but the possible degrees of freedom appearing at intermediate or high densities are not included, and the role of the underlying nuclear saturation parameters in controlling the behaviour of NS global observables is not evident.
 A few EoSs have also attempted to combine nuclear + piecewise polytrope parametrizations~\cite{Biswas2021} or supplemented non-parametric priors with nuclear information at low densities to obtain posterior distributions of empirical parameters but the correlations between the nuclear empirical parameters and NS astrophysical observables were not clearly established.
 Parametric EoSs have been used to impose constraints on the EoS by using NS multi-messenger observations within a statistical Bayesian formalism~\cite{pang2021,Coughlin2019,Biswas2021,biswas2021prex,biswas2021bayesian,Dietrich2020,O_Boyle_2020} by matching the low density EoS constrained by theoretical and experimental nuclear physics with parametrized high density EoSs satisfying multi-messenger observational data ~\cite{Capano2020,Tews_2018,Tews_2019a,Tews_2019b,Gandolfi_2019}.
-Some of these works explored correlations among empirical nuclear parameters and a few NS observables ~\cite{Zhang2019,Xie2019,Carson2019,zimmerman2020measuring,Guven2020}. \\
+Some of these works explored correlations among empirical nuclear parameters and the NS structure properties,~\cite{Zhang2019,Xie2019,Carson2019,zimmerman2020measuring,Guven2020} but none of these works performed a study of neutron star oscillations or established a connection between nuclear parameters with the characteristics of oscillation modes.